 Gauging Investor Confidence

-• Trading Volume: Unusually high trading volumes can signal that institutional investors are making significant moves, either supporting or doubting the deal.
+- Trading Volume: Unusually high trading volumes can signal that institutional investors are making significant moves, suggesting that major hedge funds are deleveraging or liquidating positions due to heightened deal-break risks.

 Impact of Media and Rumors